Account-Link/mcp-prompt-library/MCP_FIX_PLAN.md

 After Phase 1, the MCP tools should work properly in Cursor with full parameter support.
 The server will have proper schema validation and the client will know what parameters to expect.

 ## Progress Tracking
-- [ ] Phase 1: Fix Schema Compatibility
+- [x] Phase 1: Fix Schema Compatibility
 - [ ] Phase 2: Test MCP Client Integration
-- [ ] Phase 3: Add Test Prompt and Recall
+- [x] Phase 3: Add Test Prompt and Recall
-- [ ] Phase 4: Commit and Document
+- [x] Phase 4: Commit and Document

+## Phase 1 Results ✅
+- ✅ Downgraded Zod to 3.22.4
+- ✅ Removed zod-compat.ts
+- ✅ Restored proper schemas
+- ✅ Parameter passing works correctly
+- ✅ Successfully created and retrieved test prompt
+- ✅ Server responds correctly via JSON-RPC

+## Remaining Issue
+The MCP client tools (`mcp_prompt-mgmt_*`) are still not accessible in Cursor, even though the server works correctly via direct JSON-RPC calls.
+This suggests a client-side configuration or connection issue.